 The 2019 Prius is still a Prius, but with the stand-out styling toned down a bit.
 Both nose and rear end are smoother and cleaner than before, with smaller headlights and a rectangular taillight arrangement.

-The look, which borrows from the Prius Prime plug-in hybrid, is a bit more “standard Toyota sedan” and a lot less “Hey, look at me!” than ever before (except, of course, for the Eco econobox-based 1999-2003 models).
+The look borrows from the Prius Prime plug-in hybrid.
+It is a bit more “standard Toyota sedan” and a lot less “Hey, look at me!” than ever before (except, of course, for the Eco econobox-based 1999-2003 models).

 The interior is pretty much unchanged from last year’s Prius.
 The most notable exceptions are the far-more conveniently located seat heater switches and use of piano black plastic trim instead of the glaring Imperial storm-trooper white that debuted with the 2016 redesign.
 Also new are the two rear-facing USB ports in the center console.